 For most people, no organ of sense is more important than the one which allows us to see.
-Symptoms of eye strain that persist even when the eyes are no longer doing intense visual tasks should always be investigated by your optometrist.
+If your eye strain symptoms persist even when the eyes are no longer doing intense visual tasks, you should see your optometrist for investigation.
 There are many symptoms in common with other, more serious eye conditions such as:

 - Benign or malignant tumours of the eyes or brain

 - Muscle imbalance between the eyes (which may require glasses)

 - Irlen syndrome (or visual stress), where text seems to move or vibrate

 If your eye strain is causing headaches or if it does not resolve when you reduce the visual load, always see your optometrist.
 You may need glasses, a referral to an ophthalmologist or investigation into visual stress.